bab3l/go-netbox/docs/Rack.md

 ### NewRack

-`func NewRack(id int32, url string, displayUrl string, display string, name string, site BriefSite, created NullableTime, lastUpdated NullableTime, ) *Rack`
+`func NewRack(id int32, url string, display string, name string, site BriefSite, created NullableTime, lastUpdated NullableTime, ) *Rack`

 NewRack instantiates a new Rack object
 This constructor will assign default values to properties that have it defined,